mhawk12/sol/README.md

 So to compare the input postal code with each one is not possible.
 So we reduced the copart location list to 7 in the code

 //long[] copartLocations = {99501, 36613, 35023, 36116, 35671, 79601, 97218};<br/>

-for  problem <strong>Move attached CSV data into DB and fetch lat, Long coordinates for Location column using google map API. </strong>
+for  problem <strong><em>Move attached CSV data into DB and fetch lat, Long coordinates for Location column using google map API. </em></strong>
  In the code, see for mysql connection
  remove that password and use some other password
   similarly, use another db name and table name